Step 4: Set Up Performance Data Collection

 We recommend that you do not use the default community string in production.

 Performance data collection on other protocols (HTTPS, JMX, and so on) requires additional configuration.
 You may also want to change how collectd works—when, how, and what data it collects.
-For more information, see Collectors.
+For more information, see Collectors in the Reference section.

 Data collection groups collect sets of performance data measurements for persisting, indexing, and visualizing the data in the UI.